microsoft/qsharp/katas/content/nonlocal_games/index.md

 **This kata covers the following topics:**
  - Clauser, Horne, Shimony, and Hold thought experiment (often abbreviated as CHSH game)
  - Greenberger-Horne-Zeilinger game (often abbreviated as GHZ game)
- - The Mermin-Peres Magic Square (entanglement) game
+ - The Mermin-Peres Magic Square game

 **What you should know to start working on this kata:**
  - Basic linear algebra